REMOVE HOLDING "H" ZONING

 • Development of Lands as one use under one ownership

-• Sufficient assembly or consolidation of any required lands occurs in order to ensure orderly development and to permit development in accordance with the zoning bylaw
+• Sufficient assembly or consolidation of any required lands occurs to ensure orderly development and to permit development in accordance with the zoning bylaw

 • Submission of a Waste Management Plan

-• Submission of a market impact study which demonstrates that there will be no unacceptable adverse impact on the planned function of any existing or designated uses
+• Submission of a market impact study that demonstrates that there will be no unacceptable adverse impact on the planned function of any existing or designated uses

 • Completion of an Archaeological Assessment